ncalabro18/wordle-character-device/README.md

-__The wait is over__: Wordle, as a Linux character device.
+__The wait is over__: Wordle, as a Linux character device

 ### Quick Start Guide:

 Step 1:

-&nbsp;&nbsp;Write your own shell 🐚. (busybox exists, I'm not accepting any more customer complaints, fish are supposed to swim)
+&nbsp;&nbsp;Write your own shell 🐚. (use BusyBox, I can't accept more customer complaints).

 Step 2 (optional):